paulcostanza/breakout/README.md

 Made the high score menu more readable by changing everyother score's background to #222 as opposed to the background-color of the menu at #333.
 Creates a nice subtle touch.

 #### Nov 24th
-Change where the ball starts.
+Changed where the ball starts.

 #### Nov 23rd
 Added a high score menu that saves user name and score in local storage.